 Side effects are normal and a sign that the vaccine is working.
-It shows your body is learning to fight a germ and build up immunity.
+It shows that your body is learning to fight the virus and is building immunity.
+Not everyone gets side effects.
 It is important to get the second dose even if you get side effects after the first dose unless a vaccination provider or your doctor tells you not to.

 If you have an adverse event (possible side effect) after you are vaccinated, even if you aren't sure that the vaccine caused it, please report it to VAERS.
 The Vaccine Adverse Event Reporting System is an early warning system that the FDA and CDC use to detect possible safety problems.
 To make a report, call 1-800-822-7967 or visit https://vaers.hhs.gov/reportevent.html.